-Alternative Dispute Resolution is provided by The Furniture & Home Improvement Ombudsman (FHIO).
-In 2022 107 complaints were logged with FIHO.
-Of these 62 were found in favour of the member; nine in favour of the consumer, two where the decision was split; 22 outside Terms of Reference, and six settled between the member and the consumer prior to conciliation.
+Alternative Dispute Resolution is provided by the Furniture & Home Improvement Ombudsman (FHIO).
+In 2023 127 complaints were logged with FIHO.
+Of these 72 were found in favour of the Member; 7 in favour of the consumer, 2 where the decision was split; 39 outside Terms of Reference, 4 settled between the Member and the consumer prior to conciliation and 3 others where the consumer withdrew the case or the case was a duplicate.